T2FD antenna: Origin

-The T²FD antenna was originally developed during WW II at the San Diego naval base for use on ships at sea, where antenna size is limited, but where the radio-frequency ground-plane is spectacularly efficient.
-The design properties of the antenna make it ideal for use in small spaces at long wavelengths, where the antenna cannot be conveniently aimed in any particular direction, and where the number of antennas is limited, compared to the number of operating frequencies.
+The T²FD antenna was originally developed during WW II at the San Diego naval base for use on ships at sea, where antenna size is limited, but where the metal hull and salt water under the ship, or seaside station, makes an exceptionally good radio-frequency ground-plane.
+The design properties of the antenna make it ideal for use in small spaces at long wavelengths, where no short antenna can be aimed in any particular direction anyway, and where the number of antennas is limited, compared to the large number of operating frequencies with exceedingly different wavelengths.

 Early amateur use

 One of the developers of the original Navy antenna, Captain G.L.
-Countryman, was also an amateur radio enthusiast.
+Countryman, was an amateur radio enthusiast.
 He introduced the design to other amateurs at the beginning of the 1950s.
-It was a popular antenna design during the middle of the 20th century, but fell out of common use during the latter part of the century with the growing popularity of upper HF and VHF frequencies, which required dipole antennas of only 16 feet, or smaller.
-Another factor contributing to its fall in popularity was the growing fad for low-impedance antenna feeds.
+It was a popular antenna design during the middle of the 20th century, but fell out of common use during the latter part of the century with the growing popularity of upper HF and VHF frequencies, which needed dipoles with more feasible lengths – only ~16 feet or smaller, as opposed to quarter-wave antennas ~70 feet long needed for the lower "short"-wave bands.
+Another factor contributing to its fall in popularity was the increasing use of low-impedance 50 Ω antenna feedline, which requires impedance matching at the T²FD feedpoint.